English language -- United States -- SlangSee also what's at your library, or elsewhere.

 Filed under: English language -- United States

-Filed under: English language -- United States -- DictionariesFiled under: English language -- United States -- HistoryFiled under: English language -- United States -- RhetoricFiled under: English language -- United States -- StyleFiled under: Black EnglishFiled under: Readers -- United StatesFiled under: English language -- Hawaii
+Filed under: English language -- United States -- Usage -- DictionariesFiled under: English language -- United States -- HistoryFiled under: English language -- United States -- RhetoricFiled under: English language -- United States -- StyleFiled under: Black EnglishFiled under: Readers -- United StatesFiled under: English language -- Hawaii

 Filed under: English language -- Composition and exercises -- Ability testing -- United States